 - When the floating valve drops, press Cancel and remove lid.
 Drain noodles through colander, rinsing with cold water to remove starch and stop cooking.
 Rinse and dry insert and return to Instant Pot.

 - Press Sauté and pour peanut sauce into pot.
 Add cabbage, carrot, pepper, and snow peas and stir well.
 Sauté until vegetables are tender, about 5 minutes.
 Stir in noodles and green onions until everything is heated through.
-I like to add a drizzle of toasted sesame oil at the end!

 Notes